BlokasLabs/patchbox-os-docs/docs/modules.md

 ## MODEP

-MOD DUO (Musician Operated Device DUO) is a multi-effects pedal that pushes the limit of your guitar, bass, keyboard or any other instrument to craft the sounds you want and reproduce them instantly at home, studio or on stage.

-MOD DUO is based on Linux Single-Board-Computer and LV2 plugins ecosystem.
-It has an intuitive drag-and-drop web-based interface so you can assemble your pedalboards as you do in real life.
-You can find more information about the MOD DUO workflow <a href="https://www.moddevices.com/products/mod-duo" target='_blank'>here</a>.
+MODEP is a virtual audio plugin pedalboard that lets you play around with hundreds of LV2 audio plugins ranging from a simple reverb to a complex FM synth using your Raspberry Pi and any Raspberry Pi sound card.
+Using an intuitive drag-and-drop web-based interface you can assemble your pedalboards as you do in real life.
+To add, MODEP is built using the MOD-UI and MOD-HOST open-source projects developed by the [MOD team](https://mod.audio), so if you like MODEP you should consider supporting them!
-MODEP (MOD DUO Emulator for Pi) is an emulator that will allow you to play around with MOD system using your Raspberry Pi and <a href="https://blokas.io/pisound/" target='_blank'>Pisound</a> or any other Raspberry Pi supported sound card.

-By the way, MOD DUO team has done a remarkable job for the whole Linux audio open-source community, so if you like this emulator you should go get <a href="https://www.moddevices.com/" target='_blank'>the real thing</a>.

 Find the MODEP setup instructions <a href="https://blokas.io/modep/docs/setup/" target='_blank'>here</a>.